You know that feeling of excitement when you just bought a piece of land or house, especially if you are buying such for the first time.

 While the deed is a document that transfers ownership of the property to you, the title transfers the legal right of ownership to you.
 Both are just field jargons you don’t need to worry about.

 The main point here is all transactions relating to the transfer of ownership of landed property in Nigeria must be approved by the governor of the state where it is located.
-Otherwise, the transaction is incomplete and the land title is not perfect.
-That is, it is an equitable title.
+Otherwise, the transaction is incomplete, and the land title is not perfect.
+That makes it an equitable title.

 The Governor’s Approval earlier mentioned is what is widely called Governor’s Consent.